Inside Aberdeen – top things to do

 Label lovers - designer shopping

-Kafka: Fashion-pack ladies will love the APC dresses and classic John Smedley cardies.
+Fashion-pack ladies will love the APC dresses and classic John Smedley cardies at Kafka.
 Style-conscious blokes can find Church's brogues and Paul Smith jeans.

-Hanon: Trainer-spotter heaven.
-Retro New Balance, terrace classics from Adidas and much more can be found at this city-centre store.
-Loved by sneaker-heads.
+Trainer-spotter heaven.
+Retro New Balance, terrace classics from Adidas and much more can be found at Hanon in the city-centre store, which is loved by sneaker-heads.